Kelly Perine: Career

-His film work includes portraying Kurt in comedy Trial and Error (1997) and Keene in horror film Bram Stoker's Legend of the Mummy (1998).
-Perine has also made appearances in numerous independent films like Convincing Clooney where he played the role of Disco.
+His film work includes portraying Kurt in the comedy Trial and Error (1997) and Keene in the horror film Bram Stoker's Legend of the Mummy (1998).
+Perine has also made appearances in numerous independent films, like Convincing Clooney, where he played the role of Disco.

 During the 2010s, Perine began acting in several Nickelodeon productions, as Uncle Charlie in Christmas film Santa Hunters and the recurring role of Principal Platt on short-lived comedic series Legendary Dudas.
 He then portrayed Sir Gareth in the series Knight Squad.
 Perine is currently in pre-production for the feature film Downward Hiro, which he wrote and is starring in.
 The film is based on the award-winning short of the same name, which won a number of festival awards.
-He has also penned a baseball comedy called Run Down Mongoose, which follows a washed up Dodger scout that travels to the Dominican Republic to sign an up-and-coming player.
+He has also penned a baseball comedy called Run Down Mongoose, which follows a washed-up Dodger scout who travels to the Dominican Republic to sign an up-and-coming player.

-Perine also has a number of unscripted shows such as From Scratch, and Finish The Fridge, which are travel/lifestyle shows.
-He has appeared in many television commercials, and has had bit parts in numerous sitcoms, including 21 Jump Street, Seinfeld, The Drew Carey Show, Coach, Mad About You, Living Single, Hangin' with Mr. Cooper, Malcolm & Eddie, The Steve Harvey Show, The Hughleys, How I Met Your Mother, True Jackson, VP, Austin & Ally and The Bernie Mac Show.
+Perine also has a number of unscripted shows, such as From Scratch and Finish the Fridge, which are travel/lifestyle shows.
+He has appeared in many television commercials and has had bit parts in numerous sitcoms, including 21 Jump Street, Seinfeld, The Drew Carey Show, Coach, Mad About You, Living Single, Hangin' with Mr. Cooper, Malcolm & Eddie, The Steve Harvey Show, The Hughleys, How I Met Your Mother, True Jackson, VP, Austin & Ally, and The Bernie Mac Show.